THE ONLY WEBSITE IN THE WORLD

 The mind requires a goal for it to search for answers.
 Just as anger, fear, or hunger triggers dynamic neural drives, the curiosity emotion sets off an enquiry from a functional region, which elicits one individual's enthusiasm.
 The combinatorial demands of that functional enquiry subconsciously eliminate irrelevant links to arrive at a combinatorial pattern, which meets that demand.
 The whole mind participates.
 When the pattern is matched, the answer to a problem enters the conscious mind.

-In the movie Rain Man, Raymond Babbit could memorize a phone book and count 236 toothpicks at a glance.
+The Savant Brain –In the movie Rain Man, Raymond Babbit could memorize a phone book and count 236 toothpicks at a glance.
 While the skill appears uncanny, normal minds can also absorb a massive amount of knowledge at a glance.
 Many people carry photographic memories of their surroundings, when they first heard the news of the fall of the New York towers on 9/11.
 For a physician with specialized knowledge, a single glance isolates a barely perceptible symptom, which identifies a rare disease.
 The narrow focus of savant brains magnifies the noticeable details in their narrow area of focus.
 A savant child confided to his mother “My brain is made of math problems.”
 Another said “Music is my way of thinking.”
 Babbitt's attention was obsessively focused on numerical relationships.

 Focused attention to an area expands the potential of the mind.
 The human brain has the capacity to evaluate a vast amount of knowledge in milliseconds.
 Baron-Cohen suggests that the left hemisphere, particularly in males, is hard wired to extract the underlying rules that govern a system.
 Savant brains remain continually active, deepening their understanding of mathematical, or musical systems.
 Oliver Sacks reported that prime numbers just appeared in the mind of the “calculating twins.”
 That capability is is also empowered in ordinary people, when they pay attention to their fields of interest.
 Creativity is a process, where focused attention to a subject on an ongoing basis enables the brain to have ever deeper understanding of the subtleties of art, music, or the sciences.
 The savant brain is merely an indication of the potential of the human mind, when it pays intense attention.